sudoyashi/da_cabby/docs/_posts/2022-03-03-bikecarbvacleaks.markdown

 I'm reusing the head bolts but I got a new head gasket. $20 insurance.

 Take a clean paper towel and gently clean the block face that will seal to the head.
 Wipe a light coat of oil on the cylinder walls, again, precautionary.
-Double check to make sure that cylinder is at TDC.
+Double-check to make sure that the cylinder is at TDC.
 This will make timing much easier.

 Line up the new head gasket with the locating dowels, then take the head and place it square on the block.

 Install the head bolts.

 - Starting from the inside and working our way out, start hand tightening the head bolts.
 Do this until all 10 are in.
-- Next, torque it down to X lb ft
+- Next, torque it down to 30 lb-ft
-- Finally torque it down to its final spec
+- Then 43 lb-ft
+- Finally, two 90* turns for each head bolt

-Reattach the timing belt, this way we can confirm that timing is okay.
-With the timing belt reattached, spin the engine clockwise, in the direction the car is going on a LHD car, and confirm that it spins smoothly.
+Reattach the timing belt, this way we can confirm that the timing is okay.
+With the timing belt reattached, spin the engine clockwise, in the direction the car is going on an LHD car, and confirm that it spins smoothly.
 Reset the engine back to TDC.

 <hr>